subhk/FeastKit.jl/docs/index.md

 ## Core Concepts

-### The FEAST Algorithm
+### The Feast Algorithm

-FEAST uses **contour integration** in the complex plane to extract eigenvalues in specified regions.
+Feast uses **contour integration** in the complex plane to extract eigenvalues in specified regions.
 The key idea:

 1. **Define a contour** around your region of interest
 2. **Integrate along the contour** using spectral projectors